 Will there be a large area for spectators?

 Yes there will be.
 For the first time ever, England Hockey will be putting on a spectator area only 6 minutes walk from the venue, located on Hopkins Field.
 This was the iconic site of the Hockey at the London 2012 Olympics.
-The Spectator Village will host a big screen, catering, retail and the hockey hub.
+The Fan Central will host a big screen, catering, retail and the hockey hub.
 More information will appear in due course.

 Can I meet the players?